 There are many permutations and combinations of reasons – including personal, organizational, and cultural that prevent a developer from speaking up.

-And, I have over 600 coaching hours under my belt to attest to that.
+And, I have over 700 coaching hours under my belt, and a PCC ICF Certification to attest to that.

 What is coaching?
 How is it different than training?